Ultimate Book of Spells

-Ultimate Book of Spells is a 2001–2002 Canadian children's animated television series produced by BKN International.
-It ran for 26 episodes.
+Ultimate Book of Spells is a Canadian children's animated television series produced by BKN International.
+It first premiered on YTV Channel for kids in Canada.

 Inspired by the popular Harry Potter book and movie series, the show presents a trio of "wizards-in-training" at an enchanted private school run by Miss Crystalgazer.
 Cassy is a junior witch, Gus is a half-elf/half-human junior wizard, and Verne is a promising "mortie", i.e. a non-magical human.
 With the guidance of the talking Ultimate Book of Spells (aka UBOS), the three have to battle the evil wizard Zarlak, who's trying to steal all of the world's spells.